Robitx/gp.nvim/README.md

 # Shortcuts

 There are no default global shortcuts to mess with your own config.
-Bellow are examples for you to adjust or just use directly.
+Below are examples for you to adjust or just use directly.

 ## Native